percona/pmm/doc/source/architecture.rst

   It includes the following:

-  * **Prometheus** is a third-party time-series database that aggregates metrics collected by exporters running on a *PMM Client*.
+  * **Prometheus** is a third-party time-series database that connets to exporters running on a :ref:`pmm-client` and aggregates colleted metrics.
     For more information, see `Prometheus Docs`_.

     .. _`Prometheus Docs`: https://prometheus.io/docs/introduction/overview/

     * **Consul** provides an API
-      that a *PMM Client* can use to remotely list, add, and remove hosts for Prometheus.
+      that a :ref:`pmm-client` can use to remotely list, add, and remove hosts for Prometheus.
+      It also stores monitoring metadata.
       For more information, see `Consul Docs`_.

+      .. warning:: Although the Consul web UI is accessible, do not make any changes to the configuration.

       .. _`Consul Docs`: https://www.consul.io/docs/